Border Defence Cooperation Agreement: Background

 China proposed the BDCA as early as the 5th India-China annual defence dialogue (ADD) in January 2013.
 The following months saw negotiations and counter-proposals by India.

 In April 2013, India reported a Chinese PLA incursion at the mouth of Depsang Bulge near the Line of Actual Control in eastern Ladakh.
 This three week face-off was one of the border incidents that took place during the drafting of the agreement.
 In July 2013, India also saw PLA movement into Chumar and transgressions in Barahoti and Dichu.

 In July 2013, the Indian Minister of Defence met his counterpart General Chang Wanquan, as well as Chinese Prime Minister Li Keqiang and State Councilor Yang Jiechi.
 In a joint statement, with regard to "peace and tranquility in their border areas" both sides appreciated "that border defence cooperation would make a significant contribution in that regard" and "they agreed on an early conclusion of negotiations for a proposed agreement on border defence cooperation between the two Governments".

-The agreement was finalised at a meeting of the Joint Working Group a few weeks before it was finally signed in Beijing in October 2013.
+The agreement was finalized at a meeting of the Joint Working Group a few weeks before it was finally signed in Beijing in October 2013.